robert1ridley/Vocabulary-Supervised-Large-Language-Model/README.md

 # Vocabulary-Supervised-Large-Language-Model
-Code for the paper 'Program vocabulary supervision for domain specific language generation'
+This repository hosts the code for the paper 'Program vocabulary supervision for domain specific language generation'.
+Code coming soon.